Mary Pinkney Parnell

 Abraham sends a trusted servant (Eliezer) to find the bride.

-by the lord for quite awhile before we begin
+We are pursued by the lord for quite awhile before we begin to acknowledge

 Genesis 24.
 In this chapter will be found many types and shadows of Messiah as the bridegroom of the Church.
 But we must also study the Jewish wedding for a full picture.